rootiest/dotfiles/README.md

 ## Installation

-> **Note:** This configures a complete Linux environment.
+> **NOTE:** This configures a **complete** Linux environment.

-> It is recommended to use a fresh install or backup your existing configuration.
+It is strongly recommended to use a fresh install or backup your existing configuration.

+Accompanying tools and packages will be installed automatically.

+No pre-requisites are required, just a working internet connection.

+### Installation Steps

-1. Install the Rootiest dotfiles
+1. **Install** the Rootiest dotfiles 📜

    This command will both install chezmoi and apply the Rootiest dotfiles.